gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 > proposal, the specific isolation regions and isolation domains that values
 > belong to will be notated in comments using bracketed lists.
 Examples:
 >
-> * `[a]`: A single region that is non-isolated.
+> * `[a]`: A single region that is disconnected.
 >
 > * `[{a, actorInstance}]`: A single region that is isolated to actorInstance.
 >
 > * `[a, {b, actorInstance}]`: Two values in separate isolation regions. a's
->   region is non-isolated but b's region is assigned to the isolation domain of
+>   region is disconnected but b's region is assigned to the isolation domain of
 >   the actor instance actorInstance.
 >
 > * `[{(x, y), @OtherActor}, z, (w, t)]`: Five values in three separate
 >   isolation domains. x and y are within one isolation region that is isolated
 >   to the isolation domain associated with @OtherActor. z is within its own
->   isolation domain and is non-isolated. w and t are within the same region and
+>   isolation region and is disconnected. w and t are within the same region and
->   similar to z are non-isolated.
+>   similar to z are disconnected.

 #### Basic Rules